rovio/rovio-ingest/README.md

     .save()
 ```

-There using imported constants for safety.
+This is using imported constants for safety.

-For clarity, same code with plain string keys:
+For clarity, below is the same code with plain string keys:

 ```python
 from rovio_ingest.extensions.dataframe_extension import add_dataframe_druid_extension